atenfyr/UAssetAPI/docs/src/api/uassetapi.propertytypes.objects.propertydata.md

 ### **CanBeZero(UAsset)**

 Does the body of this property entirely consist of null bytes?
-If so, the body can be skipped during serialization in unversioned properties.
+If so, the body can be skipped during serialization with unversioned properties.

+Note that this method performs a full write of the property, and is thus performance-intensive.
+ Container properties may wish to check for the following two conditions to know when to exit early:

+serializationContext == PropertySerializationContext.CanBeZero &amp;&amp; ((CanBeZeroStream)writer.BaseStream).HasWrittenNonZero

 ```csharp
 public bool CanBeZero(UAsset asset)